diwash5/nokia_G-1425-MA/README.md

 it prompts for username and password

-Username : telecomadmin
+> Username : telecomadmin
-password : nE7jA%5m
+> Password : nE7jA%5m

 here we can press ? to get help